jeffmer/TTGO-T-watch-2020-Micropython-OS/README.md

-# Micropython T-watch 2020 (V1, V2 & V3)
+# TempOS - Micropython OS for the LilyGO T-Watch 2020

-This repository is an implementation entirely in Micropython of a supporting operating system and applications for the Lilygo T-watch 2020.
-It has been tested for V1 and V2 only, and very recently ported on V3.
+TempOS is an implementation entirely in Micropython of a supporting operating system and applications for the LilyGO T-Watch 2020.
+It has been tested for V1 and V2, and recently ported to V3.

 Video of watch in operation https://youtu.be/TL3tCaUthRQ